gospodinp/torei-rpg/rules.md

 The farther you get from the space elevator on Torei, the more rural and relaxed the pace of life becomes.
 That isn't to say that life is easy out in the farming ringdoms, but there is a dramatic contrast with the dense urban core.

+### The Ministries

+Despite the differences in ringdoms, they all have common international institutions known as ministries.
+Local management may differ radically, but the various ministries do try to coordinate worldwide.

+Here's a few of the most common ones:

+#### Ministry of Truants

+This organisation manages the capture and punishment of those found to be in violation of slavery or curfew laws.
+They manage the return of runaway slaves, and perform the role of a local police force in many ringdoms.

+#### Ministry of Improvements

+This organisation is a sort of hospital infrastructure that makes heavy use of Torean [Biotech].
+It is most commonly associated with cosmetic enhancements, performance improvements, and the installation of devious implants.

+#### Ministry of Wombs

+This organisation tracks the status and records of women on Torei.
+They regulate trade unions, issue travel passes to applicants, register debts, and perform appraisals for the slave markets.

 ### The Badlands

 Most of the surface of the planet between the equatorial band and the poles is a harsh wasteland.
 The terraforming project struggles to claim this area, bit by bit, for human settlement.
+For anyone looking to hide, the badlands are an obvious (if dangerous) choice.

 ### The Ziggurats